-Things that are almost impossible to reuse are tubes and a lot of makeup container (mostly because they’re too hard to clean effectively or easily refill.
+Things that are almost impossible to reuse are tubes and a lot of makeup containers (mostly because they’re too hard to clean effectively or easily refill.
 Most makeup containers should just be recycled properly.

 With all that said, I really only reuse non-food containers for non-food things.
 I would love to reuse some of my containers to hold some food things in our kitchen, but I rarely feel comfortable enough to do so.